DO-326A / ED-202A Intro to Aviation Cyber-Security White Paper

 - Detailed “Acceptable Means of Compliance” (AMC) – provided mostly in DO-356A/ED-203A.

-2) “Guidance for Continuing Airworthiness”, mostly provided by DO-355/ED-204, but supported by the “core” documents of the set as well.
-This Guidance is provided for the following eleven aspects: Airborne Software handling, Aircraft Components handling, Aircraft Network Access Points, Ground Support Equipment (GSE), Ground Support Information Systems (GSIS), Digital Certificates, Aircraft Information Security Incident Management, Operator Aircraft Information Security Program, Operator Organization Risk Assessment, Operator Personnel Roles & Responsibilities, and Operator Personnel Training.
+2) “Guidance for Continuing Airworthiness,” mostly provided by DO-355/ED-204, but supported by the core documents of the set as well.
+This guidance covers the following eleven aspects: Airborne Software handling, Aircraft Components handling, Aircraft Network Access Points, Ground Support Equipment (GSE), Ground Support Information Systems (GSIS), Digital Certificates, Aircraft Information Security Incident Management, Operator Aircraft Information Security Program, Operator Organization Risk Assessment, Operator Personnel Roles & Responsibilities, and Operator Personnel Training.
 See AFuzion’s DO-326A / ED-202A basic training or our advanced training course for additional details.
 Combined, the AWSP and Guidance for Continuing Airworthiness form one integrated entity that comprises a complete set of information security AMC for achieving and maintaining airworthiness throughout the entire aircraft life cycle.

 Furthermore, even the mere passage of time, without any modification of the system or its functions can bring changes in the hostility of the cyber-environment, so keeping up with the DO-326/ED-202 set would require periodic risk analysis in order to assess whether the system is still as secure as originally intended.
 Both the DO-326/ED-202 & DO-356/DO-203 “core” development phase documents and the DO-355/ED-204 “continued airworthiness” phase document need to be followed on this aspect.

 To download the remaining 12+ pages of this technical DO-330 AFuzion Tool Qualification whitepaper, please download below: